u-wave/translate/readme.md

 Get the translated string for `key` interpolated with the values in the `data` object.

+If `key` is an array, the first available key in the list is used.

 ### `translator.parts(key, data)`

 Get an array containing the literal parts of the translated string for `key`, alternating with the values in the `data` object.
 This allows using non-string `data` values.